Toronto Marlboros: 1956

 Toronto defeated the defending OHA champions Niagara Falls Flyers and the Montreal Jr. Canadiens to win the J. Ross Robertson Cup.
 The Marlboros swept the NOHA champion North Bay Trappers to play the Quebec champion Notre-Dame-de-Grace Monarchs, who were coached by Scotty Bowman.
 Toronto prevailed to return to the Memorial Cup after an eight-year absence.
 Their opponent was the perennial Abbott Cup champion Edmonton Oil Kings.

 The series opened at Maple Leaf Gardens with a 5–2 Toronto victory.
 The Marlboros won games two and three with scores of 3–2 and 5–2.
 Toronto finished the series sweep with a 7–2 win in game 4.
-Many of the players on the 1964 Marlboros team, including Ron Ellis, Mike Walton and Pete Stemkowski, helped the Maple Leafs capture the Stanley Cup in 1967.
+A number of the players on the 1964 Marlboros team, including Ron Ellis, Mike Walton and Pete Stemkowski, helped the Maple Leafs capture the Stanley Cup in 1967.

 1967

 Toronto defeated the Montreal Jr. Canadiens and Hamilton Red Wings for the OHA title, then eliminated the Thetford Mines Canadiens to capture the eastern Canadian championships.
 The Marlboros played the Port Arthur Marrs in the Memorial Cup series hosted at the Fort William Gardens in what is now the city of Thunder Bay, Ontario.

 The Marlboros won the first two games by scores of 6–3, and 8–4.
 Port Arthur won the third game 6–4 in a heavily penalized match, including a bench brawl with one second left in the game.
 Toronto won the last two games by scores of 6–0, and 6–3 capturing its 5th Memorial Cup.
 In 1966–67, the Maple Leafs also won the Stanley Cup, the last year the two clubs were national champions at the same time.